The Selective High School Placement Test for entry to Year 7 in 2024 was held on 4 May 2023.

 - a test authority letter which must be printed and taken to the allocated test centre on test day

-- a link to a Test information sheet for parents and students that explains the test and lists what your child should and should not bring.
+- a link to this web page where parents can download Test information for parents and students that explains the test and lists what your child should and should not bring.
 It also gives instructions for how to show the answers to the test questions.

 - information about reasonable adjustments to the test for disability, if relevant.